ffalt/mah/README.md

 * Random board generator for countless and more challenging games

-* 13 tile/piece image sets; light and dark themes
+* 13 tile/piece image sets; light and dark

-* 7 game backgrounds and 7 background colors
+* 7 game backgrounds, light and dark mode, 14 colors theme

 * 3 difficulty levels and 2 game setup generators